LS-Chi/image_padding_for_instagram/README.md

 # image_padding_for_instagram
 Add white padding to your pictures, make all aspect ratio compatible with instagram.

+To see sample images, check out my instagram: r.blackout

 Benefits:
 1. Accomodate both vertical composition and horizontal composition in a single instagram post
 2. Small file size, yet enough resolution for mobile devices.